 Past meetings have been held at the University of Essex in Colchester (2015) and the University of York (2014).
-In 2013, the BACN conference was hosted at the University of Nottingham and further back saw us gather at the University of Newcastle (2012), University College London (2009), Swansea (2008) and Aston University (2005).
+In 2013, the BACN conference was hosted at the University of Nottingham and further back saw us gather at the University of Newcastle (2012), University of the West of England Bristol (2010), University College London (2009), Swansea (2008), Dundee (2007), Coventry (2006) and Aston University (2005).
 We hope to continue this tradition and look forward to many future meetings!

 Past presidents and honorary members